Breathing and Exchange of Gases | MCQs | from 100% NCERT QUESTIONS | NEET(Que 32-47 of 100)

 Aortic arch and carotid artery receptors cannot recognise changes in

-1. CO2 Concentration
+1. CO Concentration

 2. O2 Concentration